idbrii/love-windfield/README.md

 Arguments:

-* `alpha=255` `(number)` - The optional alpha value to use when drawing, defaults to 255
+* `alpha=1` `(number)` - The optional alpha value to use when drawing, defaults to 1.

 ---

 #### `:destroy()`

-Destroys the world and removes all bodies, fixtures, shapes and joints from it.
+Destroys the world and removes all bodies, fixtures, shapes, and joints from it.
 This must be called whenever the World is to discarded otherwise it will result in it not getting collected (and so memory will leak).

 ```lua
 world:destroy()